 A “financial account” includes any bank, securities, securities derivatives or other financial instruments accounts.
 The term includes any savings, demand, checking, deposit or any other account maintained with a financial institution or other person engaged in the business of a financial institution.
 Financial account also generally includes any accounts in which the assets are held in a commingled fund, and the account owner holds an equity interest in the fund (including mutual funds).
 Individual bonds, notes, or stock certificates held by the filer are not a financial account nor is an unsecured loan to a foreign trade or business that is not a financial institution.

 Purpose.
-FinCEN Report 114, Report of Foreign Bank and Financial Accounts, is used to report a financial interest in or signature authority over a foreign financial account.
-The FBAR must be received by the Department of the Treasury on or before June 30th of the year immediately following the calendar year being reported.
-The June 30 filing date may not be extended.
+FinCEN Form 114, Report of Foreign Bank and Financial Accounts, is used to report a financial interest in or signature authority over a foreign financial account.
+The FBAR must be received by the Department of the Treasury on or before April 15th of the year immediately following the calendar year being reported.
+FinCEN will grant filers failing to meet the FBAR annual due date of April 15th an automatic extension to October 15th each year.
+Accordingly, specific requests for this extension are not required.

 Who Must File an FBAR.
 A United States person that has a financial interest in or signature authority over foreign financial accounts must file an FBAR if the aggregate value of the foreign financial accounts exceeds $10,000 at any time during the calendar year.
 See General Definitions, to determine who is a United States person.